hieule3004/heket/README.md

 less time consuming to just copy+paste the definitions from the spec as ABNF literals and let the parser determine whether input messages to the IRC server match the specified format, than to manually embody all of the logic of the specification in the code directly.
-Whether or not it actually ends up being performant to generate ASTs for every inbound message at runtime remains to be seen :]

 &nbsp;